-Resident Associations are groups of local people who work together to represent the collective views of their community.
+Resident Association groups work together to represent the views of their community.

 - informing residents of their rights and helping tackle any problems they have in relation to their housing